 The power of forgiving her catalysed my world.
 Soon after – and much to my surprise – I met my (now) husband.
 Three delightful little grand-daughters and two grand-sons soon followed.

-My struggles have given me a dogged tenacity, which sometimes tips into a drive to over-achieve.
+My struggles have given me a dogged tenacity and a depth of compassion and understanding.
 But they have also given me a depth of compassion and compass for integrity that allows me to build a life I’m proud of.

 I have an intuition that I underestimated for too long.
 A gift to see people objectively and deeply, and most of all, to understand their brilliance, help them shine and amplify their vision around the world.